stiron/ansible-users/README.md

 `shell` - the default shell of the user (defaults to /bin/bash)

-`manage_vimrc` - use a default vimrc file
+`manage_vimrc` - use a preconfigured vimrc file

-`manage_tmuxconf` - use a well-configured tmux configuration file
+`manage_tmuxconf` - use a preconfigured tmux configuration file

 `manage_emacs` - use my preconfigured .emacs file